 3. Only borrow what you need

 Make a detailed list of your immediate spending plans.
-You don’t want to pay interest on money you don’t actually need.
+You do not want to pay interest on money you don’t need.

-If you’re likely to need more money in the future, ’flexible drawdown’ plans can provide access to additional funds when needed.
-This means interest is only charged on the money you’ve actually borrowed.
-Borrowing money gradually can be far more cost effective than taking a single initial cash lump sum.
+This means interest is only charged on the money you have borrowed.
+Borrowing money over time can be far more cost effective than taking a single initial cash lump sum.

-5. Don’t judge a plan on interest rate alone
+5. Do not judge a plan on the interest rate

-While a competitive interest rate is important, you should also consider how your plan will meet your future needs.
+A competitive interest rate is important.
+But you should also think about how your plan will meet your future needs.

-Some of the questions to ask when choosing a plan include:
+Some of the questions to ask when choosing a plan are:

 - Can the plan be moved to another property?